 Bats and Rabies (again)

-In March 2013 Australian physicians reported the distressing news of the death of an eight-year-old boy in Queensland.
+Australian physicians reported in 2013 the distressing news of the death of an eight-year-old boy in Queensland.
 The boy is thought to have been bitten or scratched by a bat three weeks before he died.
 This emphasises how important it is to seek medical treatment after any contact with bats anywhere in the world.
 This is the third known case of a bat-related death in Australia due to a virus very like rabies.
 Both Australia and the UK are said to be rabies-free.
 Even so, bats are dangerous in these 'rabies-free' regions.

 Counterfeit Malaria Meds

-A new survey looking at malaria medicines bought in S E Asia suggests one third are counterfeit and ineffective.
+A survey looking at malaria medicines bought in S E Asia suggests one third are counterfeit and ineffective.
 Similar results have been found in sub-Saharan Africa.
-Travellers sometimes try to save money by buying prescriptions at their destination but it is important to be aware of the risks - it might be a false economy.
+Travellers sometimes try to save money by buying prescriptions at their destination but it is important to be aware of the risks – it might be a false economy.

 Driving in France